 No Anticompetitive Agreements with Competitors

-- Sharing pricing, costs or other competitively sensitive information with your competitors regarding doing business with Walmart.
+Sharing non-public pricing, costs or other competitively sensitive information with your competitors regarding doing business with Walmart.

 Appropriately Protect Sensitive Information – both Walmart’s and that belonging to others!

-- Providing or offering to share with Walmart another third party’s non-public, commercially sensitive or proprietary information.
-This includes a competitor’s future pricing plans.
+Providing or offering to share with Walmart another third party’s non-public, commercially sensitive or proprietary information.
+This includes a competitor’s future pricing or product strategies.

 Proper Independence in Decision Making